-- 3.24 Whilst encouraging residents to use modes of travel other than private cars is a priority, alternative transport provision needs to be in place to enable that change to happen.
+- 3.25 Whilst encouraging residents to use modes of travel other than private cars is a priority, alternative transport provision needs to be in place to enable that change to happen.
 This includes public transport (especially for journeys commuting to and from work) and walking and cycling routes for shorter journeys.
 It isn't feasible to remove parking spaces and expect residents to give up their cars without there being alternative modes of travel available.
-Doing so is likely to result in high levels of on-street parking which is detrimental to encouraging walking and cycling. - 3.25 There is a growing consumer demand for more sustainable development, and there are certain situations where car free development may be permitted, for example: - Conversion of an existing building for residential use where parking standards cannot be met. - Subdivision of an existing residential property into multiple properties where parking standards cannot be met. - 3.26 Car-free development is unlikely to be suitable for accommodation aimed at certain groups of people, such as disabled people and the elderly as they may be restricted in the distance that they are able to walk.
-These groups often rely on a car to maintain their independence, or if not able to drive use
+Doing so is likely to result in high levels of on-street parking which is detrimental to encouraging walking and cycling. - 3.26 Car-free development is unlikely to be suitable for accommodation aimed at certain groups of people, such as disabled people and the elderly as they may be restricted in the distance that they are able to walk.
+These groups often rely on a car to maintain their independence, or if not able to drive use other services such as taxis, dial-a-ride services or family and friends that will need to be able to collect the resident from close to their property.

-- other services such as taxis, dial-a-ride services or family and friends that will need to be able to collect the resident from close to their property. - 3.27 Residents of a car free development will not be eligible for a parking permit should a residents parking zone exist in the area or close by. - 3.28 Each car-free development proposed will be assessed on its own merits.
+- 3.27 Residents of a car free development will not be eligible for a parking permit should a residents parking zone exist in the area or close by. - 3.28 Each car-free development proposed will be assessed on its own merits.